tec1group/Hardware/Z80Bus/Readme.md

 present in a standard 2K memory socket, let alone any extra address lines like the [Matrix Keyboard](https://github.com/Gonzo-XIII/TEC-1_Hardware/tree/master/Matrix_Keyboard) uses.

 Another Z80 machine of the era, essentially copying the TEC-1 in design, was fortunate enough to have a much better expansion system based on the pinouts of the Z80.
-It uses a male IDC Boxed Header which unfortunately means you can only use it for often long (and ugly)
+It uses a vertical male IDC Boxed Header which unfortunately means you can only use it for often long (and ugly)
 IDC cables which have their own issues: You can only have one module plugged in... unless you go hippie and do a daisy chain of an even longer and uglier cable arangement.
 Close, but no cigar.